gfjiyue/zed-matlab/README.md

-# Stereolabs ZED - Matlab Integration
+# Stereolabs ZED - Matlab Integration for windows

 This sample shows how to use the ZED SDK functionalities  within Matlab.